The Australasian Critical Communications Forum (ACCF), chapter of The Critical Communications Association (TCCA)

-TCCA leads the global development and promotion of standardised critical communications solutions for professional users supported by the ACCF with TCCA providing a forum for governments, regulators, manufacturers, operators, end-users – for any and every stakeholder in the critical communications sector – to discuss, debate, deliver and evolve the market for the benefit of all.
+TCCA https://tcca.info/ leads the global development and promotion of standardised critical communications solution for professional users providing a forum for governments, regulators, manufacturers, vendors, integrators, operators and end users – for any and every stakeholder in the critical communications sector – to discuss, deliver and evolve the market for benefit of all.

-TCCA is a long term European Telecommunications Standards Institute (ETSI ) partner, since the beginnings of the TETRA standard more than 25 years ago, and since 2012 TCCA is a Market Representation Partner (MRP) for critical Broadband communications of the 3rd Generation Partnership Project (3GPP) , a seven years effort together with other stakeholders that catalysed the development & inclusion of Broadband critical communications features in 3GPP standards releases since R12 completed in 2015.
+TCCA is a long term European Telecommunications Standards Institute (ETSI ) partner, since the beginnings of the TETRA standard more than 25 years ago.
+Since 2012 TCCA is a Market Representation Partner (MRP) for critical Broadband communications of the 3rd Generation Partnership Project (3GPP) , a seven years effort together with other stakeholders that catalysed the development & inclusion of Broadband critical communications features in 3GPP standards releases since R12 completed in 2015.

 The TETRA standard received significant input from the various manufacturers and prospective users by way of the original international TETRA Association now known as “The Critical Communication Association” (TCCA). https://tcca.info/